ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

 # Digital Certificate Issuance for Online Courses

 ## Project Description
 A certificatesstem for issuing, verifying, and revoking digital certificates  for online course.
-Certificates are represented by hashes stored on-chain, ensuring tamper-proof verification and easy validation.
+Certificates are represented by hashes stored on-chain, ensuring tamper-proof verification and easy validation

 ## Project Vision
 To provide a trustworthy and transparent method for online course empowerinng to issue verifiable certificate, empowering student with proof of their accoplishment secured on blockchain.